Form¶

 - Title of the form

-Choose how the heading of the form should be called.
-This setting is only relevant if you choose to display the form title in the form.
+Choose the heading of the form.
+This is only relevant if you choose to display the form title.

 Default: